Part 3: Discover podcast videos

 print(f"Will process {len(videos)} videos")

-Now each item has the shape the pipeline needs:
+Now each item has the structure the pipeline needs:

 videos[0]